'you grew up and you sparkled, but why don't you care?'

 (a/n) Draggish, boring, longer than how I had assumed it would be and somewhat sappy – but it needed to be written to get out of my head.
 It's not as complicated as any of my other stories, so it was a good break to write this piece.
 I think it's because I was at a wedding and imagined myself if I were in that position.
 I think I'd be aiming for the champagne too.

-I would have loved to make the ending super sappy, but I don't think I'm capable of that much sap because I want something realistic too.
-The protagonist just found out that her confidant likes her…you can't expect her to fall head over heels for him straight away.
+I would have loved to make the ending super sappy, but I don't think I'm capable of that much sap because I wanted to be realistic about it too.
+The protagonist just found out that her confidant likes her…you can't expect her to fall head over heels over him straight away.

 Not sure if this will be liked, but I don't really mind.
 It was fun to write.
 Thanks to those who have read my second one-shot!